What is a Request for Evidence?

 How does an RFE look?

-A Request for Evidence by USCIS is a pink letter.
+A Request for Evidence by USCIS is usually a pink letter.
 Indeed, the name “pink letter” is the colloquial way of calling this type of action.
 This letter has the official letterhead of the USCIS, the date, and the information about the petitioner/beneficiary and the case.
+Even though the color is typically pink, this type of request from USCIS may come in other colors, including yellow, blue, or white.

 The structure of a Request for Evidence (RFE)